 How much does it cost to serve an Unlawful Detainer?

-The fee for service of an Unlawful Detainer depends on how many parties end up being served which can end up being a lot if there is a Prejudgment Claim of Right to Possession attached.
-For Routine service of an Unlawful Detainer is $75 per party ...
+The fee for service of an Unlawful Detainer depends on how many Parties end up being served which can end up being a lot if there is a Prejudgment Claim of Right to Possession attached.
+For Routine service of an Unlawful Detainer the fee is $125 per ...